-Rio Gallegos, Argentina is the 2nd windiest city on Earth.
-The city is located on the far southern tip of Argentina.
-It’s not uncommon for Rio Gallegos to get wind gusts reaching up to 53 knots!
-That is around 63 miles per hour!
+Rio Gallegos, Argentina is the 2nd windiest city on Earth and is located on the far southern tip of Argentina.
+It’s not uncommon for Rio Gallegos to get wind gusts reaching up to 53 knots; that is around 63 miles per hour!
 The annual average is 16 mph but December is the windiest month and 30 mph winds are considered the norm at this time.

 3) St. Johns, NL, Canada

-St. Johns, in Newfoundland and Labrador, beats all other Canadian cities in atmospheric records.
+St. Johns, in Newfoundland and Labrador, beats all other Canadian cities in atmospheric records and is one of the windiest cities in the world.
 Of the major Canadian cities, St. Johns is the foggiest (124 days), snowiest (359 cm (141 in)), wettest (1,514 mm (59.6 in)), most cloudy (only 1,497 hours of sunshine), and of course the windiest (24.3 km/h (15.1 mph) average speed).
 It does have one major advantage though: its winters are among the mildest in Canada.

 4) Punta Arenas, Chile

 Punta Arenas, or Sandy Point in Spanish, is located close to Rio Gallegos, Argentina but a little further south.
-It is the windiest city in Chile and averages a wind speed of 14.5 mph year round.
+It is the windiest city in Chile and the windiest cities in the world, averaging a wind speed of 14.5 mph year round.
 The windiest month is December while June is the calmest.
 Punta Arenas is one of the world’s southern-most cities and one of few cities directly affected by the ozone layer.

 5) Dodge City, KS, United States